Trinity College, Toronto: Traditions and lore

 and a female branch founded in 1899.
-The society operated mostly in public, and often with official support and encouragement until it was banned from Trinity grounds by the college administration in the 1990s.
+The society operated mostly in public, and often with official support and encouragement until it was banned from Trinity grounds by the university administration in the 1990s.
 Episkopon has since gone underground, and continues to operate as a pseduo-secret society.

-College governance
+Governance

 Trinity College was incorporated under an act of the United Province of Canada in 1851, and granted the privileges of a university by a Royal Charter of Queen Victoria of July 16, 1852.
-The college federated with the University of Toronto under an agreement of 1903, and its present legal status as a federated university is governed under The University of Toronto Act, 1971, as amended.
+The university federated with the University of Toronto under an agreement of 1903, and its present legal status as a federated university is governed under The University of Toronto Act, 1971, as amended.
 Governance at Trinity College operates according to the College Statutes and regulations, first consolidated in 1982 and substantially revised in 1996.

 In its early years, governance at Trinity College was essentially dominated by Bishop Strachan, who held a statutory veto power over the then-unicameral College Council.

 Today, the highest governing body at Trinity is the College Corporation.
 The Corporation presently consists of over 500 elected and statutory members, including alumni, faculty, staff, student leaders, the Anglican Bishops of Ontario, and representatives from each Diocese.
 Corporation meets biannually, and receives reports from the Provost and chairs of other College bodies, such as the board of trustees and the Senate.
-Corporation also formally elects the College Chancellor, Provost, Secretary, and the ceremonial Public Orator and Esquire Bedells.
+Corporation also formally elects the university's Chancellor, Provost, Secretary, and the ceremonial Public Orator and Esquire Bedells.

-The College Senate and Board of Trustee are under the authority of the corporation, and meet regularly to oversee the governing of the college.
-The Board of Trustees sets the college budget, approves academic appointments, sets student residence fees, recommends a candidate for Provost to Corporation, and is generally responsible for all business and affairs of the college not vested in the Senate.
-The Senate is primarily responsible for approving academic courses and programs to be offered by the college, as well as maintaining policies for student life, safety, and admissions.
+The College Senate and Board of Trustee are under the authority of the corporation, and meet regularly to oversee the governing of the university.
+The Board of Trustees sets the university budget, approves academic appointments, sets student residence fees, recommends a candidate for Provost to Corporation, and is generally responsible for all business and affairs of the university not vested in the Senate.
+The Senate is primarily responsible for approving academic courses and programs to be offered by the university, as well as maintaining policies for student life, safety, and admissions.

 The Council of the Faculty of Divinity is a committee of the College Senate, and is responsible for all advising on all matters relating to the Faculty of Divinity.

 Chancellors and Provosts

 The Chancellor is the ceremonial head of the Trinity College.
 They chair meetings of the corporation, and hands out degrees at the Divinity Convocation.
 The Chancellor is elected by Corporation for five year terms, may be re-elected without restriction, and must be a member of the Anglican Church of Canada.

-The Provost is the day-to-day chief executive of the college, and serves as Vice Chancellor.
+The Provost is the day-to-day chief executive of the university, and serves as vice-chancellor.
 The Provost serves for five year terms, and may be re-elected once.
-The Provost lives in College in a designated "Provost's Lodge."
+The Provost lives at Trinity in a designated "Provost's Lodge."